kleinfreund/kleinfreund.de/src/pages/resume.md

   at Bauhaus-Universität Weimar<br>
   Weimar, 2014 – 2019

-## Qualifications
+## Skills

-I mostly work with plain HTML, CSS, and JavaScript.
-Below is a list of technologies and topics I have experience working with.
+I work with HTML, CSS, and JavaScript and have experience in building applications both with and without the aid of UI frameworks.

 - Development:
   - HTML